 We feel that it is absolutely vital to also show students how to bring closure to a project in a limited time frame.
-We accomplish this during Week 7 by using a multi-step process from creating slides for an oral presentation that includes essentially no text, to the poster that forces the design of one appropriate summary table or plot together with few well-chosen words, to a project webpage for each team that contains the material of the poster but adds more well-edited text.
-In Week 8, this carefully edited webpage is an excellent starting point provides the basis for completing the tech. report.
-With this integrated and guided multi-step process, we are able to have an extended abstract, a webpage, slides, a poster, and a tech. report completed by the end of 8 weeks and exposed the students to some of the craft involved in documenting research.
-A final meeting with the clients, either in person or via a conference call, is arranged to make a presentation of the findings and deliverables outlined in the workplan.
-A final tar file, appropriately annotated, containing all results and related data files is handed over to the client in this meeting.
+We accomplish this during Week 7 by using a multi-step process from creating slides for an oral presentation that include only bulleted lists, to the poster that forces the design of one appropriate summary table or plot together with few well-chosen full sentences, to a project webpage for each team that contains the material of the poster but adds more details to the paragraphs.
+In Week 8, this carefully edited webpage is an excellent starting point for completing the most important sections of the team's tech. report, the Introduction and the Conclusions.
+With this integrated and guided multi-step process, we are able to have an extended abstract, a webpage, slides, a poster, and a tech. report completed by the end of 8 weeks and exposed the students to the craft involved in documenting research.
+Week 8 also includes other wrap-up activities such as delivery of any promised products to the client (e.g., code or results) and clean-up and turn-over of the team's directory on maya, where all code, poster, report, and other material is collected, to the mentor.